ajcrabill/esb-com/coach-newsletter/index.md

         <li>Early access to new Effective School Board content</li>
         <li>Early admission to Effective School Board in-person workshops and retreats</li>
         <li>Higher priority for submission of school board meetings to be spotlighted</li>
+        <li>Access to once-per-month support with time use coaching for one board</li>
       </ul>
       <p class="note"></p>
     </div>